 Amputee sprinter Oscar Pistorius was scooped up by Nike as their "against all odds" star after he won gold medals in three consecutive Paralympics before becoming the first double leg amputee to qualify for an Olympics.
 One year later Pistorius was charged with the murder of his girlfriend.

 David Beckham once signed a multi-million dollar endorsement deal with Brylcreem hair products, only to shave his head midway through the contract.

-While the actions taken by these celebrities vary from criminal acts to “human error” (after all, despite what some people think, celebrities are still humans) they showcase the long-term danger that comes attached to those short-term wins.
+While the actions taken by these celebrities vary from criminal acts to human error (after all, despite what some people think, celebrities are still humans), they showcase the long-term danger that comes attached to those short-term wins.

-Boycotts, angry mobs and ‘cancel culture’ all come for those who fail while flying high, and the only way to remain above reproach as a brand is to ensure everything you do and say suits the brand you’ve advertised to the world.
+Boycotts, angry mobs, and 'cancel culture' and come for those who fail while flying high, and the only way to remain above reproach as a brand is to ensure everything you do and say suits the brand you’ve advertised to the world.
 The problem with connecting your brand to a celebrity, is that you have no control over what they do and say.
 Sure, a contract can help you recoup some of the financial losses after the fact, but regardless of what your business does to get through the crisis, your brand will not be able to avoid damage.

-The good news is that how you act in the face of your celebrity endorsements actions, be they positive, negative or neutral, provides brands with a potent opportunity to establish their brand values, but those types of actions pale in comparison to proactive, goodwill brand activities.
+The good news is that how you act in the face of your celebrity endorsements actions, be they positive, negative, or neutral, provides brands with a potent opportunity to establish their brand values, but those types of actions pale in comparison to proactive, goodwill brand activities.

 Instead of riding the coattails of a volatile celebrity, why not put those millions of dollars into helping solve real-world issues for real-life people?
 Don’t worry, it isn’t as selfless as it sounds as all of your actions will create new brand ambassadors (thousands, if not millions) who will all be perfectly positioned to become loyal lifelong brand ambassadors thanks to the positive effect you’ve had on their lives.